SJT1988/CIS_17B_Final_Project/README.md

 We are using the design method and base engine layed out by **Carl Birch** on the YouTube channel [**Let's Make Games**](https://www.youtube.com/user/creaper/about).

 As of this update I have finished all videos **#22/22**.
-The scrolling map part is not implemented, I skipped most of the [short] video.
+The scrolling map part is not implemented.
 This project is the result of about 4-5 hours of tutorials and various deviations.
 I have uploaded my version of the project with necessary differences.
-There is currently a bug to sort out that is preventing the projectile image from being seen.

 ## So What Does This Thing Do?